 - Determine when and how people were most likely to subscribe

-- Analyze conversion rates, churn rates, special offers and trials to understand more about audience behaviors
+- Analyse conversion rates, churn rates, special offers and trials to understand more about audience behaviours

-- Optimize websites with targeted messaging and personalized content that incentivizes greater onsite engagement
+- Optimise websites with targeted messaging and personalised content that incentivises greater onsite engagement

-- Maximize revenue opportunities with paid templates designed to boost conversions
+- Maximise revenue opportunities with paid templates designed to boost conversions

 By understanding these patterns, your business can make strategic decisions that will boost retention rates and, by extension, lifetime value.
 This will help you improve growth and develop a sustainable subscription business beyond this last year of high consumer demand.